 Training is available through the CTLE (contact for more info).

 Training materials and help links for Blackboard (including videos and detailed instructions with screenshots) can be located under the LMU tab on Blackboard with the links Bb Instructor Help and Bb Video Training.

-View the LMU Blackboard Basics Guide and the feature guide below for our current version of Blackboard.
+View the LMU Blackboard and Collaborate guides below for our current version of Blackboard.

 For more information on teaching online, the online course development process, the online course template, online teaching methodology, or other questions about online courses at LMU please login to Pathway